jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 ## Introduction

+To make this website, I used the static site generator [Hugo](https://gohugo.io/) with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
+I use [Netlify](https://www.netlify.com) to host.

+In this post, I provide an overview of Hugo/PaperMod and describe the modifications I made to the original theme in setting up this website.

+### Audience

 This post was written with two audiences in mind: people who are new to Hugo and people with Hugo experience.
 If you're new to Hugo, then I recommend reading this post from start to finish.
 If you have experience with Hugo, then I recommend skimming.
-Specifically, I would read [Clone/fork](#clonefork) for setup instructions and then skip over the [Hugo/PaperMod overview](#overview-of-hugo-and-papermod) to get to [My website](#my-website), which describes specific features of my website.
+Specifically, I would read [Clone/fork](#clonefork) for setup instructions.
+Then skip over the [Hugo/PaperMod overview](#overview-of-hugo-and-papermod) to get to [My website](#my-website), which describes specific features of my website.
 Please see the Table of Contents above if you haven't already.

-To make this website, I used the static site generator [Hugo](https://gohugo.io/) with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.
-I use [Netlify](https://www.netlify.com) to host.

-In this post, I provide an overview of Hugo/PaperMod and describe the modifications I made to the original theme in setting up this website.

-## Credit
+### Credit

 This post is inspired by Konstantin's similarly-titled [blog post](https://kpwn.de/2021/09/how-to-set-up-this-blog/).

 ## Resources

 Before proceeding, I'd like to share five excellent resources that I used and reference throughout this post.
 The top three are crucial because they cover Hugo and PaperMod.
-The bottom two describe very specific features that I reference in [My website](#my-website).
+The bottom two describe very specific features that I reference in [My website](#my-website), so don't worry about those yet.

-My goal is to make the rest of this post self-contained, but if something doesn't make sense, please use the first three resources.
+My goal is to make the rest of this post self-contained (and link to brief external resources).
+If something doesn't make sense, please use the first three resources.

 * [^1] [Hugo Quick Start](https://gohugo.io/getting-started/quick-start)
   * Super quick to read and follow along, < 5 min.